 Organic architectural Designs

-The buildings and the structures in the park can also have an impact on the environment.
+The buildings, structures and the architectural cladding used in the park can also have an impact on the environment.
 Some roofing materials are known to produce high amounts of CO2 into the atmosphere.
 This can be controlled by using green organic roofing materials that will reduce the carbon footprint.

 By creating a sustainable funfair that commits to limit its environmental effects, we play a part and setting a good example to our community.
 Below are a couple of examples of eco entertainment parks around the world that we all can take notes from.